PET HEALTH

 - Ensure your pup’s vaccinations are up to date.

-- Make sure your dog is exercising and maintaining a healthy weight.
+- Make sure your dog is exercising and maintaining a healthy weight, along with a balanced diet.

 - Take your pup for their yearly vet exams.